Bumshakalaka/krAIna/README.md

 * persistence storage on exit
 * progress bar to visualize that LLM is working
 * status bar
+* Inter-process communication.
+The chat app initiates an IPC host, enabling control, such as assigning a global shortcut to execute `chat.sh SHOW_APP`.

 ## Install
 1. Clone the project.